ncboot/shim-review/README.md

 *******************************************************************************
 ### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 Skip this, if you're not using GRUB2.
 *******************************************************************************
 [ Using upstream GRUB2 ]

 *******************************************************************************
 ### Do you have fixes for all the following GRUB2 CVEs applied?

-Skip this, if you're not using GRUB2, otherwise make sure these are present and confirm with yes.
+**Skip this, if you're not using GRUB2, otherwise make sure these are present and confirm with _yes_.**

 * 2020 July - BootHole
   * Details: https://lists.gnu.org/archive/html/grub-devel/2020-07/msg00034.html